Ecological Survival and

 - The main social instrument of this deception is the IPCC, which was likely established to transfer control of the climate issue from objective and concerned scientists to system-friendly politicians, economists, and negotiators.

 - The IPCC correctly recognizes the GHG crisis as a serious problem, but fixates on emissions reductions through efficiency improvements as the main response.
-This means that four of the five possible solutions - decreased consumption, decreased population, SRM, and GGR - are avoided or marginalized.
+This means that four of the five possible solutions - SRM, GGR, decreased consumption, and decreased population, - are rejected or marginalized.

 - The likely intent of the IPCC's 1.5° C report was to neutralize heightened public concern by broadening the organization's problem acknowledgment while leaving the solutions largely unchanged.